Superhero: Influences

-Antecedents of the archetype include mythological characters such as Hanuman, Gilgamesh, Odysseus, and David, and demigods like Heracles, and Perseus, all of whom were blessed with extraordinary abilities, which later inspired the superpowers that became a fundamental aspect of modern-day superheroes.
+Antecedents of the archetype include mythological characters such as Hanuman, Gilgamesh, Odysseus, and demigods like Heracles, and Perseus, all of whom were blessed with extraordinary abilities, which later inspired the superpowers that became a fundamental aspect of modern-day superheroes.
 The distinct clothing and costumes of individuals from English folklore, like Robin Hood and Spring-Heeled Jack, also became inspirations.
 The dark costume of the latter, complete with a domino mask and a cape, became influential for the myriad of masked rogues in penny dreadfuls and dime novels.

 The vigilantes of the American Old West also became an influence to the superhero.
 Several vigilantes during this time period hid their identities using masks.
 In frontier communities where de jure law was not yet matured, people sometimes took the law into their own hands with makeshift masks made out of sacks.
 Vigilante mobs and gangs like the San Diego Vigilantes and the Bald Knobbers became infamous throughout that Old West era.
 Such masked vigilantism later inspired fictional masked crimefighters in American story-telling, beginning with the character Deadwood Dick in 1877.